Updated:

 Products and Services

 Beijing ZhiYing Educational Agency is designed to only provide services and not products.
 During its initial years of inception, the business will only be focused on providing support for higher education transfers to Chinese students who wish to study in the UK.
-The UK is selected as the desired location because of its favorable educational policies that favor a short time of study for some courses and a diverse student community.
+The UK is selected as the desired location because of its favourable educational policies that favour a short time of study for some courses and a diverse student community.
 For example, students who wish to pursue a master’s degree may save one year of study if they choose to learn in a UK university.
 The list below outlines the basic services that will be offered by the business:

 1. Consultation beforehand to understand the situation